Luigi-Faldetta/tinpet-final/readme.md

 You can find a breakdown of the technologies used below:

-Front-end: TypeScript, Tailwind, daisyUI, React, Cloudinary.
+Front-end: TypeScript, Tailwind, daisyUI, React, Vite, Cloudinary.

-Back-end:
+Back-end: Node.js, Express, Mongoose, MongoDB, JWT, bcrypt.

+Additionally, Socket.io was used to handle WebSockets for the chat functionality and tests were performed using Jest, Vitest and React Testing Library.
 ## Screenshots

 ![Main page gif](./screenshots/tinPet.gif)